bsthedev/bsthedev/README.md

 - 👋 Hi, I’m @bsthedev
-- 👀 I’m interested in programming/software development and i am always moving forward by learning new skills.
+- 👀 I’m interested in programming/software development and i am always moving forward by learning new skills and techniques.

 **Connect with me :**